 The HeimLife APP can be easily installed on your mobile device by scanning the QR code from the included user manual.
-In order to pair the camera with the APP you need to go to the “add device” section and select “Battery camera”, than follow the step-by-step instruction.
-At the end, if the camera reaches the internet, the status LED will change from flashing red to solid blue.
-The whole setup takes no more than few minutes.
+In order to pair the camera with the APP you need to go to the “add device” section and select “Battery camera”, then follow the step-by-step instruction.
+In the end, if the camera reaches the internet, the status LED will change from flashing red to solid blue.
+The whole setup takes no more than a few minutes.
 In case you entered a wrong WiFi password or you just want to connect to another wireless router, you need to reset the camera.

 Adopting easy to use (user friendly) interface it can be the perfect choice for those who are unfamiliar with surveillance systems.
 Besides basic configurations and live-view, the APP allows to access captured videos (by date/time) and to export them to your phone if needed.
 Another cool function of the APP is the push-to-talk intercom feature.
 The APP also shows popups when alarms (motions) encounter.